MAPF-Competition/web_resource/landing_page.md

 > - 💸 $2,500 Prize
 >
 > **Combined Track:**
-> - Schedule the tasks **and** Plan the paths.
+> - You assign the tasks **and** plan the paths.
 Complete control for maximal efficiency!
 > - 💰 $5,000 <u>Grand Prize</u> 💰

 There will also be a 💵 $500 **Line Honours** prize, for the team that